Sirena (Philippine mythology)

 The Sirena is a mythological sea creature from Filipino culture.
-In some regions of the Philippines, particularly Bicol and Visayas, Sirenas are known as Magindara and portrayed as vicious mermaids.
-Like Sirens of Greek mythology they have alluring and irresistible singing voices; unlike Sirens, which are portrayed as part woman and part bird, Sirenas are often portrayed as mermaid-like creatures that live under the sea.
-In Philippine mythology, the Sirena is a mythological aquatic creature with the head and torso of a human female and the tail of a fish.
+Popular in folklore in many regions of the Philippines.
+In Philippine mythology, the Sirena is a mythological aquatic creature with the head and torso of a human female from waist down and the tail of a fish.
 The Sirena is an Engkanto –' the Filipino counterpart of English mermaids.
-Engkantos are classified as one of the Bantay Tubig, a Filipino term for mythical guardians of the water.
-In addition to the Sirena, other examples of Bantay Tubig are Siyokoy, Kataw and Ugkoy.
+Engkantos are classified as one of the Bantay Tubig, (guardian of a body of water) a Filipino term for mythical guardians of the water.
+In addition to the Sirena, other examples of Bantay Tubig are Siyokoy, Kataw, and Ugkoy.
 The male version of a Sirena is called a Sireno.
-Sometimes Sirena are paired with Siyokoy.
+Sometimes, Sirena are paired with Siyokoy.
 A popular mermaid character in the Philippines is Dyesebel.

 Behavior

 The Sirena has a beautiful and enchanting voice that can attract and hypnotize males, especially fishermen.
 Sirena sing to sailors and enchant them, distracting them from their work and causing them to walk off ship decks or cause shipwrecks.
 They sing with enchanting voices while hiding among the rocks by the shore.
-When the men hear these songs they are hypnotized and are abducted by the Sirena.
-Some folk traditions claim that the Sirena carry their victims under the sea, sacrificing them to the water deities.
+When the men hear these songs, they are hypnotized and abducted by the Sirena.
+Some folk traditions claim that the Sirena carry their victims under the sea, sacrificing them to water deities.
 Other stories claim that the Sirena pretend to need rescuing from drowning, luring men into the sea, but proceed to squeeze the life out of any man who falls prey to their hoax.

 A malevolent Sirena may tease and attract human males with its spellbinding songs.
-Occasional reports had Sirena grabbing seemingly hypnotized humans and drowning them or taking them under water.
+Occasional reports had Sirena grabbing seemingly hypnotized humans and drowning them or taking them underwater.
 Another view had the tempted human chasing the Sirena into deep water until he drowned or that he had a heart attack upon seeing such an Engkanto and toppled into the water to his death.

-When a mermaid falls in love with a human she or he becomes tame and obedient to the human.
+When a mermaid falls in love with a human, they become tame and obedient to the human.

-Dugongs, sea turtles, and small cetaceans such as dolphins usually accompany the Sirena.
+Dugongs, sea turtles, and small cetaceans like dolphins usually accompany the Sirena.

 Appearance

-Sirena are beautiful sea creatures with the upper body of a human with long, flowing hair that is often curly or wavy and the lower body of a fish or has a tail of a fish.
-In pre-Hispanic Philippines they were believed to be beautiful.
+Sirena are beautiful sea creatures with the upper body of a human with long, flowing hair that is often curly or wavy and the lower body of a fish or a tail of a fish.
+In pre-Hispanic Philippines, they were believed to be beautiful.